dftfeDevelopers/dftfe/README.md

 Running DFT-FE
 --------------

-Instructions on how to run and DFT-FE can also be found in the DFT-FE manual(compile /doc/manual/manual.tex).
+Instructions on how to run DFT-FE can also be found in the DFT-FE manual(compile /doc/manual/manual.tex).